How to get help and support after a change in circumstance, how you can benefit, how are intermediate care services provided.

 A wide range of health and social care professionals is likely to be involved.
 This could include:

-Further information about this service can be found on the STARS page.
+Further information about this service can be found on the returning home after a stay in hospital (STARS) page.

 We provide services to: